 To summarize, how many cores does an i5 have?
 Looking at the 12th generation CPUs, the i5 has 10 – 12 cores for desktops and laptops, respectively.

-However, depending upon what generation you are looking at, a core i5 can also have 2 cores, 4 cores, and 6 cores with and without hyperthreading.
+However, depending on what generation you are looking at, a core i5 can also have two cores, four cores, and six cores with and without hyperthreading.